Personal and Professional Development

 UBC Public Lectures

-Lifelong learners are welcome to participate in a variety of UBC lectures, seminars and special events open to the public at the UBC Point Grey campus and in downtown Vancouver at UBC Robson Square.
+Lifelong learners are welcome to participate in a variety of UBC lectures, seminars and special events open to the public at the UBC Vancouver campus and in downtown Vancouver at UBC Robson Square.
 Public lectures are offered regularly by:

 UBC Credit Studies for Lifelong Learners